zhewuzhou/house-rent-modeling/README.md

-# house-rent-modeling
+# Modeling

+Contract based modeling.

-This is a challenge of modeling a house rent platform with 8x-flow
+This is a repo contains modeling via:
+1. Find the contracts of the business flow
+2. Take contracts as core and do the modeling work